topquark22/TheElements/Elements.md

-# Periodic Table — Elements, Symbols, Atomic Numbers
+# Periodic Table of the Elements

 ## Numerical order